 The lawsuit underlying this appeal was filed after David Ranselm and Jana Posey were attacked by crocodiles while on vacation with their spouses in Cancun, Mexico.
-The attack occurred at night while the two couples were swimming in the Hotel's marina, a place which Hotel employees told them was a safe place to swim after dark.
-The Ranselms and Poseys, appellees in this appeal, filed a lawsuit in Texas against Solaris Caribe, the Hotel, and other defendants.
+The attack occurred at night while the two couples were swimming in a marina allegedly belonging to the Hotel.
+The Ranselms and Poseys, appellees in this appeal, filed a lawsuit in Texas against Solaris Caribe, the Hotel, and other defendants alleging that Hotel employees told them the marina was a safe place to swim after dark.
 After being served, Solaris Caribe and the Hotel filed special appearances, alleging they had no minimum contacts with Texas.
 In support of their special appearances, Solaris Caribe and the Hotel attached the affidavit of Juan Gerardo Aceves Cid, the director general of Solaris Caribe.
 The affidavit was in Spanish and no translation was furnished.

 A discovery dispute arose regarding the appellees' desire to depose Aceves Cid.
 The appellees noticed his deposition, which was to take place in Cancun, and were notified by the attorney for Solaris Caribe and the Hotel that everything "was set."
 On the date the deposition was scheduled, however, Solaris Caribe failed to produce Aceves Cid.
 He did appear the next day, after appellees paid his travel expenses, but refused to allow himself to be questioned.
 Frustrated in their attempts to depose Aceves Cid, the appellees filed a motion to compel and a motion for sanctions.
 In response, the trial court ordered Solaris Caribe and the Hotel to produce Aceves Cid for a deposition in Houston.
 When they failed to comply with the order, the trial court struck Aceves Cid's affidavit as sanctions for failing to comply with its order and denied the special appearances of Solaris Caribe and the Hotel.
-Both ruling were contained in a single order.
+Both rulings were contained in a single order.